- If you need to use Skype on the web within the unsupported browser, this is the place to be.

-Recently we reported that Microsoft has released a new version for Skype for Web that dropped support for Edge, Safari, and Firefox on MacOS and Windows 10.
+Recently we reported that Microsoft has released a new version for Skype for Web that dropped support for Edge, Safari, and Firefox on macOS and Windows 10 and 11.

 The news sparked criticism from most of the Skype users all over the world.
 But here is a twist in the story!
 Users have finally found a way to use Skype for Web on an unsupported browser.

 How to use Skype for Web on unsupported browsers

 The word around is pretty simple, as the web app works again by just switching the user-agent.